Akshat-Gupta1/Akshat-Langgraph-MAT496-2210110135/README.md

 # Lesson 1: Motivation

-Learned why LangGraph is valuable for building complex LLM applications.
-Instead of working with simple, linear chains, LangGraph enables the creation of dynamic, graph-based workflows with loops, branching, and shared state.
-Easier to design systems that can make decisions, use tools, and adapt during execution.
-This improves debugging and scalability by improving visibility into the workflow.
+We learned why LangGraph is useful for building complex LLM applications.
+Instead of using simple linear chains, we build dynamic graph-based workflows with loops, branches, and shared state.
+This makes it easier to design systems that make decisions, use tools, and adapt while running.
+It also helps me debug and scale by giving clear visibility into the workflow.

+# Lesson 2: Simple Graph

+We showed how to add nodes and edges to a graph.
+We used conditional edges to choose the next node based on user input.
+Here, we used a randomizer function to make the choice.
+At the end of the file, I added a small example.
+It performs one of three actions: runs a web search, opens a calculator, or sends input to a general LLM query.